 Almost all courses mandate the necessity of doing a clinical externship to get practical hands-on experience for the job.
 The usual cost for certificate programs for resident students ranges between $2,000-7,000 in the state.
 Non-resident students have to pay higher, in most cases, and private universities have a different fee structure.
 Most colleges provide numerous financial aid grants and programs for students, and some have interesting work-study options so that finance shouldn’t be a hindrance in the way of education.

 With the abundance of MA programs in MT, it might be possible that you’re lost in a sea of options, and you’re finding the act of zeroing in on the best course for you a rather daunting task.
 Well, the decision needs several factors for you to consider, and without adequate background research, you might end up settling for a course that does not suit your needs, complement your skills, and enhance your employability.
-These usually depend on many factors like state-of-the-art facilities, reputability of the university, and student-teacher ratio, among others.
+These usually depend on many factors like state-of-the-art facilities, reputability of the university, and the student-teacher ratio, among others.

 The program you choose must be accredited so that later, you have the chance to be eligible for the MA national certification examinations.
 Also, base your evaluation on curriculum, externship partners, faculty experience, placement rate, and degree satisfaction.